Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates

-where: the superconducting gap $\Delta_\mathbf{p}$ is factorized to a product of a temperature dependent order parameter $\Xi(T)$ and momentum dependent gap anisotropy function $\chi_\mathbf{p}$, $\epsilon_\mathbf{p}$ is the energy dispersion of the conduction band, $\eF$ is the Fermi energy, and overline denotes momentum integration in the Brillouin zone.
-The gap anisotropy function is determined by the electron interaction Hamiltonian and in our case $J_{sd}$ is the amplitude of the Kondo \textit{s-d} interaction which we describe in the next subsection.
-The overline $\overline{(\dots)}$ describes averaging on the whole momentum space.
+where, the superconducting gap $\Delta_\mathbf{p}$ is factorized to a product of a temperature dependent order parameter $\Xi(T)$ and the momentum dependent gap anisotropy function $\chi_\mathbf{p}$, $\epsilon_\mathbf{p}$ is the energy dispersion of the conduction band, $\eF$ is the Fermi energy, and the overline denotes momentum integration in the Brillouin zone.
+The gap anisotropy function is determined by the electron interaction Hamiltonian.

-Here we wish to emphasize that the general BCS theory for anisotropic gap superconductors was originally developed by Pokrovsky~\cite{Pokr:61} within the weak coupling limit.
-In this case the anisotropy function $\chi_\mathbf{p}$ is the eigen-function of the pairing interaction.
-However, for the Kondo interaction in the CuO$_2$ plane the pairing attraction is naturally factorizable $\propto\chi_\mathbf{p}\chi_\mathbf{q}$ and the Pokrovsky results are consequence of the BCS scheme applied as a trial function and in this case they have broader areal of applicability than as a weak coupling approximation.
+Here, we emphasize that the general BCS theory for anisotropic gap superconductors was originally developed by Pokrovsky~\cite{Pokr:61} within the weak coupling limit.
+In this case the anisotropy function $\chi_\mathbf{p}$ is the eigenfunction of the pairing interaction.
+However, for the Kondo interaction in the CuO$_2$ plane the pairing attraction is naturally factorizable $\propto\chi_\mathbf{p}\chi_\mathbf{q}$ and the Pokrovsky results are a consequence of the BCS scheme applied as a trial function and in this case, they have a broader area of applicability than the weak coupling approximation.